nachocaru/xaprb.com/content/blog/2009-03-31-maatkit-version-3329-released.md

 Interesting and significant things to mention this month:

-*   Thanks to a corporation who sponsored development on certain tools (I haven&#8217;t gotten permission to mention their name.)
+*   Thanks to a corporation who sponsored development on certain tools (I haven't gotten permission to mention their name.)
 *   The efforts to be more inclusive and participatory (e.g. more truly open-source) have really paid off, and personally I find it very gratifying to see the discussions on the mailing list.
 And new project members have contributed code and very useful advice!
 Thanks, and hooray!
 *   The project wiki is reorganized and much better to use now.

-Here&#8217;s the changelog:
+Here's the changelog:

 <pre>Changelog for mk-archiver: